nealcaren/CrisisOpportunity/markdown/enumeration.md

 [174]{.pagenum}

-<p class="table-title">Birth Bate of Negro Population in Specified Registration States, 1900 and 1919 (Comparative)</p>
+Table: Birth Bate of Negro Population in Specified Registration States, 1900 and 1919 (Comparative)

 | State and Color|  Birth Rate 1900 |  Birth Rate 1919 |
 |------------------|-------:|------:|